 Hi, I’m Mia.
-Three years ago, I learned that our skin has a protective barrier or acid mantle.
+Four years ago, I learned that our skin has a protective barrier or acid mantle.
 As the name implies, it has a pH that is slightly acidic between 4.5 and 5.5.

 I was surprised to learn our skin does better with a lower pH and it is not a secret.
 Everyone from Dr Oz to Elle magazine to Women’s Health know and have written about this.
 I was left wondering why pH isn’t a point of marketing and differentiation for beauty products?
 A lot of beauty bloggers talk about this but still, very few products actually include their pH level on their packaging.
 In googling products, I couldn’t find many bloggers who included pH information in their reviews.